 Health care centres

-Government legislation dictates that it’s an offence to use materials that haven’t passed safety regulations.
+It’s an offence to use materials that haven’t passed safety regulations.
 If your furniture doesn’t meet the minimum requirements, you could be faced with a £5,000 fine for each item that doesn’t comply, plus a six-month prison sentence.
-What’s more, your insurance company will nullify your policy in the event of a fire, meaning you could stand to lose a huge amount financially.
+Additionally, your insurance company will nullify your policy in the event of a fire, meaning you could stand to lose a huge amount financially.

 In a worst case scenario, you could face a criminal charge if anyone dies in your property as a result of negligence.

-What’s the Best Way to Ensure You’re Compliant?
+What’s the Best Way to Ensure You’re Crib 5 Compliant?